BDC Hamburger Icon

 Why businesses should invest in employee training

-1. It helps attract and retain great talent.
+1. Investing in employee training helps attract and retain talent.

 Did You Know?Did you know

-The bottom line is that your willingness to invest in your employees’ training and development will inspire them to invest as much hard work as possible into your business.
+The bottom line is that your willingness to invest in your employees’ training and development inspires them to invest as much hard work as possible into your business.

 FYIDid you know

-If you create a unified training program, you can develop consistent workflows and procedures for employees to follow.
-This allows for an easier transition into new roles and helps all employees to work toward the same goals.
+Creating a unified training program means developing consistent employee workflows and procedures.
+This approach allows for easier transitions into new roles and ensures all employees align with overall business goals.

 How to invest in employee training

-Here are a few different ways to implement training in your business.
+Here are a few ways to implement effective employee training in your business.

-Online learning platforms, such as LinkedIn Learning, are a cost-effective way for employers to train employees easily.
-These platforms use insights from outside industry experts on topics that span a variety of subjects, like business and technology.
+Online learning platforms, such as LinkedIn Learning, are a cost-effective and easy way for employers to train team members.
+These platforms use insights from outside industry experts on topics that span various subjects, including business and technology.
 They’re a way for companies to provide elevated training for their employees without having to create new and original content themselves.

-Companies can use these subscriptions as supplemental learning materials or incorporate lessons as part of the training program’s curriculum.
+Companies can use online learning subscriptions as supplemental materials or incorporate lessons as part of the training program’s curriculum.
 Alternatively, they can use the learning platform as an autonomous solution for workers to strengthen their skill sets independently.

 Start a learning and development department.